Nonlinear Algebra and Applications: Algebraic statistics

-Likelihood estimation is the most common tool for \Cref{question2}.
-The probability of observing data $\mathbf{u}$ given the probability distribution $\mathbf{p}$ in $\mathcal{M}$ is
+Likelihood estimation is the most common method for \Cref{question2}.
+The probability of observing data~$\mathbf{u}$ given the probability distribution $\mathbf{p}$ (see \cite[Section~1.1]{algstat2018}) is

-The \emph{maximum likelihood estimate} (MLE) for $\mathbf{u}$ in $\mathcal{M}$ is the distribution $\hat{\mathbf{p}}$ in $\mathcal{M}$ that maximizes the probability of observing the data $\mathbf{u}$ over all probability distributions in the model.
+The \emph{maximum likelihood estimate} (MLE) for data $\mathbf{u}$ in the statistical model $\mathcal{M}$ is the probability distribution $\hat{\mathbf{p}}$ in $\mathcal{M}$ so that under the assumed statistical model $\mathcal{M}$ the observed data is most probable.
+It is found by maximizing the likelihood function \ref{eq:discretelikeq} on points in $\mathcal{M}$.
 A model $\mathcal{M}$ has \emph{rational maximum likelihood estimator} if for generic choices of $\mathbf{u},$ the MLE for $\mathbf{u}$ in $\mathcal{M}$ can be written as a rational function in the entries of $\mathbf{u}$; see Example \Cref{MLEcoin} in \Cref{section PDEs}.
 The multinomial coefficient and applying natural logarithm do not affect which probability is the maximizer.
 Hence, we optimize the \emph{log-likelihood function} instead.
 This is a linear function in terms of $\mathrm{log}(p_{i})$; compare this with optimizing a linear function in a variety in \Cref{section polopt}.
 The MLE is found among critical points of $\ell_{\mathbf{u}}(\mathbf{p}).$ The \emph{maximum likelihood degree} (ML degree) of $\mathcal{M}$ is the number of complex critical points of $\ell_{\mathbf{u}}(\mathbf{p}),$ counted with multiplicity, for generic data $\mathbf{u}.$ Hence, the maximum likelihood degree measures the complexity of finding the MLE.

 For toric models, the ML degree is equal to the number of intersection points of the toric model~$\mathcal{M}$ with the \emph{special} linear equations $A(N\mathbf{p}-\mathbf{u})=0$ \cite[Corollary~7.3.9]{algcurves}, where $N$ is the number of observations.
 Hence it is bounded above by the algebraic degree of the model.
 Explicit computations can be done in {\tt Macaulay2} \cite{M2} via the package {\tt AlgebraicOptimization.m2}~\cite{harkonen2020algebraic}.